CivicActions/FE-drupal-react-prodev/documentation/content/1-create-custom-react-block.md

 - A new Drupal module has been created
 - The new module contains a custom block plugin or controller
-- A react app been added to the module
+- A React app been added to the module
 - The react app is added to the custom block or route and is displayed on a page

 ## Helpful Resources